GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-93/index.md

-By specifying [`url_handlers`][wd-url-handlers] in your [web app manifest][wd-manifest], and adding a `web-app-origin-association` file to your `.well-known` directory, you can tell the browser that if a user clicks a link to your PWA, it should open within the installed PWA.
+By specifying [`url_handlers`][wd-url-handlers] in your [web app manifest][wd-manifest], and adding a `web-app-origin-association` file to your `.well-known/` directory, you can tell the browser that if a user clicks a link to your PWA, it should open within the installed PWA.

 Example `url_handlers` in the `manifest.json` file: